top of page

 Sarah Gallant

-Sarah is our Chief Regional Officer and has attended the PNW AAR conferences for 11 years.
+Sarah is our former Chief Regional Officer and has attended the PNW AAR conferences for 11 years.
 She is an Assistant Professor, Teaching Stream at the University of Toronto, and her research interests lie in Transhumanism, Post Humanism, New Religious Movements, Queer Theory, and Feminist Theory.
 She’s currently working on a project on ritual construction in secular settings.
 Her favorite paper that she’s presented at the PNW AAR is called "From Frankenstein to Furiosa: Transhumanism and Beauty in Speculative Fiction," and her favorite thing about the PNW AAR is the community.
 Fun fact about Sarah: she is an avid gamer that plays videogames, boardgames, and RPGs.

 Norman Metzler